 Infrastructure resources may include laboratory buildings, offices for staff, storerooms and warehouses, processing areas, communications infrastructure and waste facilities.

-Equipment and supply resources may include vehicles, pest traps, lures and consumables (see Appendix A).
+Equipment and supply resources may include vehicles, pest traps, lures, personal protective equipmentand consumables (see Appendix A).
+Most expensive part is vehicles and fuel.
+The use of vehicles to get to the planned field, plantation, site for the aim to inspect the area.
+And the costs of fuel – the situation with fuel prices in the country, the necessary of amount of fuel to reach the places, the distance from one place to another – from office to field, from one field to another and how many time in the season.
+Some extra amount has to be envisaged for purposes, if the traps are broken, stolen or missing.
+Equipment and reagents for diagnostic purposes may have significant costs.

 Data collection resources may include cameras, GPS units, smartphones, tablets, notebooks, computer equipment and stationary (see Appendix A).